Yoann-86/Yoann-86/README.md

 ## 🔍 Looking For

-- I'm looking for my first job as a full-stack developer, I'm open to any type of proposal, such as an internship or a full-time contract.
+- I'm looking for my first job as a full-stack developer, I'm open to any type of proposal.

 ## 📫 How to Reach Me